KostasValeckas/PyLongslit/_sources/tested_instruments.rst.txt

 (see the :ref:`pipeline overview <index>` for details).

-However, the :ref:`configuration files <conf>` for an instrument setup can be viewed as an instrument-implementation, as for a fixed instrument setup, most of the parameters in the :ref:`configuration file <conf>` will be constant and very little will need to be changed between different datasets.
+However, the :ref:`configuration files <conf>` for an instrument setup can be viewed as an instrument implementation, as for a fixed instrument setup, most of the parameters in the :ref:`configuration file <conf>` will be constant and very little will need to be changed between different datasets.
 Furthermore, resources like the products of :ref:`initial arc line identification <identify>` and :ref:`extinction curves <sensfunction>` can be re-used.
-We therefore provide an overview of already tested instrument setups with their resources and configuration files in hope that these will be useful for users of the software.
+We therefore provide an overview of already tested instrument setups with their resources and configuration files in the hope that these will be useful for users of the software.

 .. list-table::
     :header-rows: 1